microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-02.md

 - The assistant should be able to keep track of the conversation history during the session and remember important details about the customer making the inquiry or reservation
 - The virtual assistant should be able to handle natural language inputs and be trained to understand different variations of the questions related to the tour status.
 - It should also be able to handle scenarios where the customer asks for more details about the reservation status, such as the estimated delivery time.
+- For read/write scenarios, the changes requested by the customer/user should be captured and saved correctly to the databases.
+-
 ## Learning Resources

 Here are a list of resources that should assist you with completing this challenge: